bpmn-os/bpmnos-engine/docs/md/bpmnos/bpmn.md

 ## @ref BPMN::Process "Processes"
 ![Process](BPMN/Process.svg)
 @par
-Processes are assumed to have exactly one @ref BPMN::UntypedStartEvent "untyped start event" and must be executable (i.e. `isExecutable = true`).
+Processes are assumed to have exactly one start event and must be executable (i.e. `isExecutable = true`).
+A process with an @ref BPMN::UntypedStartEvent "untyped start event" is instantiated as the instance data declares, whereas a process with a @ref BPMN::MessageStartEvent "message start event" or a @ref BPMN::SignalStartEvent "signal start event" is instantiated whenever the message or signal triggering it is thrown.
 @attention
+- Multiple start events are **not** supported.
-- @ref BPMN::TypedStartEvent "Typed start events" and multiple start events are **not** supported.
+- Of the @ref BPMN::TypedStartEvent "typed start events", only message start events and signal start events are supported for a process.
 - Empty pools are **not** supported, in particular, each @ref XML::bpmn::tParticipant "participant" in a @ref XML::bpmn::tCollaboration "collaboration" must have a reference to a process.

 ## @ref BPMN::Activity "Activities"